Processed Foods and Health

 • The Institute of Food Technologists includes additional processing terms like storing, filtering, fermenting, extracting, concentrating, microwaving, and packaging.
 [1]

 According to these standards, virtually all foods sold in the supermarket would be classified as “processed” to some degree.
-Because food begins to deteriorate and lose nutrients as soon as it is harvested, even the apples in the produce aisle undergo four or more processing steps before being sold to the consumer.
+Because food begins to deteriorate and loses nutrients as soon as it is harvested, even the apples in the produce aisle undergo four or more processing steps before being sold to the consumer.
 That’s why in practice, it’s helpful to differentiate between the various degrees of food processing.

 Types of Food Processing